-A lot of people are very sceptical about coding bootcamps.
-In fact, not a week goes by where we don’t hear a student telling us, “I totally thought you guys were a scam when I first heard about you”, or have a worried parent calling us on Skype, thinking we had less than good intentions for their kids (hint: we don’t).
+A lot of people are very skeptical about coding bootcamps.
+In fact, not a week goes by where we don’t hear a student telling us, “I totally thought you guys were a scam when I first heard about you.”
+We have also had our fair share of worried parents calling us on Skype, thinking we had less than good intentions for their kids (hint: we don’t).

-But within the last few years, pursuing careers as coders or programmers has become more mainstream.
+Within the last few years, pursuing careers as coders or programmers has become more available to individuals within any industry.
 Along with increasingly high demand for skilled programmers, more accelerated methods of teaching people have appeared.
 Previously, coders would have had to undergo years of formal education, and forge territories unknown when they first started off.
 Now, there are countless resources to learn from and documentation to refer to.
 Development languages have also become more refined over time, with talented developers building frameworks and all manner of tools to make our (and their) lives easier.

 For the most part, yes, they do.
 Coding bootcamp aggregator Switchup states the vast majority of students leave bootcamps with a positive experience, with over half of all students stating they experienced an increase in salary within 6 months of graduating.

-Out of all the choices, bootcamps offer one of the fastest ways to jumpstart your journey towards learning how to code.
-While a few weeks of learning might seem short compared to a college degree, this shorter time period can actually be highly advantageous.
-One of the main reasons is the tech world is an ever-evolving beast, so short courses mean the curriculum can always be kept up-to-date.
-That means you won’t be stuck learning boring, out-dated theory.
+Bootcamps offer one of the fastest ways to jumpstart your journey towards learning how to code.
+While a few weeks of learning might seem short compared to a two-four year college degree, this shorter time period can actually be highly advantageous.
+One of the main reasons is the tech world is an ever-evolving beast, so short courses mean the curriculum is always up-to-date.

 As a way to upskill people fast, coding bootcamps also all centre around practical challenges and reversed learning.
 In non-fancy wording, they make you sit there, write a lot of code, and build tangible end-products.
 While this might sound like a steep challenge, all experts agree that this is really the only way to learn how to code.
 Bootcamps are designed to immerse you in an environment that replicates what it’s like to work on real-world projects (read our blog "3 reasons why you need to learn coding in an immersive environment”).
 This means bootcamps generally produce students who are well-aligned with real-world expectations.